PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Classification results

 \subsection{Number of nearest neighbors}

 To study the performance of PSO-ConvNets with respect to the number $k$ of nearest neighbors, $k=1$ and $k=3$ are applied (we exclude $k=2$ because in this case, the random PSO will be kept far from the group of the other three and we need the PSO to attract other PSOs).
-When $k=1$, a particle obtains information from only one nearest neighbor while when $k=3$, all the particles cooperate with each other.
+When $k=1$, a particle obtains information from only one nearest neighbor while when $k=3$, all the particles cooperate with each other (we recall that we assume a total of four particles in this work).
 The classification accuracy is illustrated in Figure~\ref{fig:k}.
-We see that the accuracy are generally higher when particles share data with every neighbors.
+We see that the accuracy is overall higher when $k=3$, i.e., when all particles exchange information among all the other particles.
 However, we assume that if the number of PSOs could be scaled up to a much larger number, obtaining data from all neighbors would be more expensive than from just some nearest neighbors.
-Therefore, a trade-off between the number of neighbors and efficiency would be a better strategy.
+Therefore, in the large-scale setting, meeting a trade off between the number of neighbors and efficiency would be a better strategy.